briansmith/crypto-bench/README.md

   implementations requre manual configuration (e.g. building/installing some third-party C library) to work.

-* Some implementations (*ring* and any of the crates that use OpenSSL) cannot (correctly) coexist in the same program because they define extern C symbols with the same names, but which have different ABIs.
+* Some implementations may not be able to (correctly) coexist in the same program because they define extern C symbols with the same names, but which are not interoperable.
+(This used to be the case for *ring* and rust-openssl, however *ring* implemented a workaround that allows *ring* to be used alongside other OpenSSL forks.)